Skip to main content

 TVM assembler functions

-You can implement functions in TVM Assembler:
+You can implement functions directly in TVM assembler:

 @pure